prasanthchaduvula/personalblog/content/posts/9/index.md

 ### What is state?

-state is a combination of data and view
+state is a combination of data and view.
 The core of every React component is its state.
 The state determines what the component looks like, and you can update that as you go.
 Whenever state changes, component re-renders (data changes accordingly view changes). creating a component with state: